Layr-Labs/eigenlayer-contracts/.github/ISSUE_TEMPLATE/research.md

 ---

 ## Description
 Add a summary and description.
-What do we need any why?
+What do we need and why?
 Any preliminary notion of options + what we want out of them?

 ### Action Items
 - [ ] Create a list of options to evaluate